- Find a Lawyer

-If our Information Assessment Counsel determines that your matter raises a significant regulatory risk, your matter will be referred to the discipline process.
-It then becomes a complaint.
+If the Law Society determines that your matter raises a significant regulatory risk, it will be referred to the discipline process.

-A staff lawyer (Conduct Counsel) will be assigned to conduct a thorough analysis of all information relating to the complaint in accordance with section 53 of the Legal Profession Act.
-This is a time-intensive process and complaints are addressed in the order in which they are received.
+A staff lawyer (Conduct Counsel) will be assigned to perform a thorough analysis of all information relating to the complaint in accordance with section 53 of the Legal Profession Act and the Conduct Protocol.
+This is a time-intensive process and complaints are generally addressed in the order in which they are received.

-You will receive a periodic update on the status of the matter.
+You will receive periodic updates on the status of the matter.

-Upon completion of the review of the complaint, Conduct Counsel may:
+When the review of the complaint is complete, Conduct Counsel may: